10 great tips on how to motivate your children to read!

 reading, here are ten bookish tips for you:

-Don’t pick out the first book you see that ‘looks good’; compile a small selection of books based on your children’s hobbies.
+Don’t pick out the first book you see that ‘looks good’, why not compile a small selection of books based on your children’s hobbies instead.
 It’ll show them you care and also peak their interest.